CAIP-211: JSON-RPC Authority Negotiation

 Implicit values

-For a given namespace X, if the implicit RPC endpoints are Y1, Y2 and Y3, and the implicit RPC document is Z, then the scope object
+Assuming a namespaces profile of this document exists for a given namespace X, which defines the implicit RPC endpoints Y1, Y2 and Y3, and the implicit RPC document Z, then the scope object

 {